-Milestone in Green Mobility: TCC-CIMET Delivers Electric Motorbike Frame for Ecofleet Africa Project
+Milestone in Green Mobility: TCC-CIMET Partners Ecofleet Africa on the Electric Motorbike Project

-The Technology Transfer Production Unit (TTPU) of TCC-CIMET has successfully completed the fabrication of the frame for an electric motorbike developed for Ecofleet Africa Limited, located in Kokomlemle, Accra.
+The Technology Transfer and Production Unit (TTPU) of the TCC International Centre for Innovation, Manufacturing, Technology Transfer and Entrepreneurship (TCC-CIMET) has successfully completed the fabrication of the frame for an electric motorbike developed for Ecofleet Africa Limited for the Electric Motorbike project.

 This milestone represents an important step in a broader collaborative innovation effort between Ecofleet Africa Limited and its international technical partner, United Vehicles Germany.
 The partnership is focused on advancing sustainable mobility solutions through the development and localization of electric vehicle technologies tailored for African urban environments.